Marginal Influence of Anomalous Josephson Current on Odd-Frequency Spin-Triplet Pairing in Ferromagnetic Josephson Diodes: Model

 with $H_{O}'=-\frac{\hbar^2}{2m^{*}}\frac{\partial^2}{\partial x^2}+\mathcal{B}_1\delta(x+\mathcal{D}/2)+\mathcal{B}_2\delta(x-\mathcal{D}/2)+\mathcal{B}_3\delta(x)+\mathcal{B}_4\delta(x-\mathcal{D}/4)-\vec{m}_1.\hat{\sigma}\Theta(x+\mathcal{D}/2)\Theta(-x)-\vec{m}_2.\hat{\sigma}\Theta(x)\Theta(\mathcal{D}/4-x)-\vec{m}_3.\hat{\sigma}\Theta(x-\mathcal{D}/4)\Theta(\mathcal{D}/2-x)-E_F$.
 In $H_O'$, the parameters $\mathcal{B}_1$, $\mathcal{B}_2$, $\mathcal{B}_3$, and $\mathcal{B}_4$ represent the strengths of the $\delta$-like potential barriers situated at the S-$F_x$, $F_z$-S, $F_x$-$F_y$, and $F_y$-$F_z$ interfaces, respectively.
 Further, the magnetization vectors of the ferromagnets $F_x$, $F_y$, and $F_z$ are denoted as $\vec{m}_{1}.\hat{\sigma}=m_{1}\hat{\sigma}_{x}$, $\vec{m}_{2}.\hat{\sigma}=m_{2}\hat{\sigma}_{y}$, and $\vec{m}_{3}.\hat{\sigma}=m_{3}\hat{\sigma}_{z}$, respectively.

-In the remainder of this Letter, we use dimensionless parameters: $Z_{1(2)}=\frac{m^{*}\mathcal{B}_{1(2)}}{\hbar^2 k_F}$, $Z_{3(4)}=\frac{m^{*}\mathcal{B}_{3(4)}}{\hbar^2 k_F}$, and $Z=\frac{m^{*}\mathcal{B}}{\hbar^2 k_F}$ to represent interface transparencies\cite{BTK}, where $k_F$ is the Fermi wavevector.
+In the remainder of this {article,} we use dimensionless parameters: $Z_{1(2)}=\frac{m^{*}\mathcal{B}_{1(2)}}{\hbar^2 k_F}$, $Z_{3(4)}=\frac{m^{*}\mathcal{B}_{3(4)}}{\hbar^2 k_F}$, and $Z=\frac{m^{*}\mathcal{B}}{\hbar^2 k_F}$ to represent interface transparencies\cite{BTK}, where $k_F$ is the Fermi wavevector.
 By diagonalizing Hamiltonians \eqref{hmff} and \eqref{hmfff}, we derive the wavefunctions corresponding to various scattering processes within the distinct regions of our setups.
-The detailed expressions for these wavefunctions are provided in the SM, Sec.~I. We choose two JJs (Figs.~1(a,b)), out of which (b) is Josephson diode wherein anomalous Josephson current flows, while in (a) Josephson current flows, to explore whether there exists any relation between the anomalous Josephson current and odd-$\omega$ ST superconductivity.
+The detailed expressions for these wavefunctions are provided in {Appendix A.} We choose two JJs (Figs.~1(a,b)), (b) is a Josephson diode wherein anomalous Josephson current flows, while in (a) anomalous Josephson current is absent, so as to explore whether there exists any relation between the anomalous Josephson current and odd-$\omega$ ST superconducting pairing correlations for a short junction.